-Prime Minister Henry Puna with his incoming successor, Deputy Prime Minister Mark Brown.
+Former Prime Minister Henry Puna with his successor, current Prime Minister Mark Brown in June last year.
 20061610

 OPINION: When the Prime Minister Henry Puna resigns from that position, which September intention he has announced, he takes the entire Cabinet with him.

 Unlike President Trump who looked skywards while addressing reporters on the trade war with China and declaring he is the chosen one, here in the Cook Islands we have a more temporal arrangement in the form of a Constitution, and Courts, which, if need be, ultimately decide such things.

 Succession to Henry Puna's Prime Minister's mantle is not a matter of coming down to the choice of Henry Puna nor the automatic ascension of the person holding the position of Deputy Prime Minister (Cook Islands News 17.06.20).
 It is subject to a broader, more inclusive procedure.

 The Constitution recognises a Deputy to the Queen’s Representative as it does a Deputy Speaker both of whom fill the constitutional role of the parent position in certain defined circumstances.

 The Constitution does not recognise the position of Deputy Prime Minister with a similar role in fact that position is not mentioned at all rather a completely different formula is provided should another Minister be temporarily required to deputise for the Prime Minister.

 And reference in the Civil List Act does not create one with any constitutional standing nor override the provisions of the Constitution and if the PM/DPM succession plans have such a dependency then I would respectfully suggest they are misleading themselves, and everyone else.